Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Abstract

 \section{Abstract}

 This paper studies Radio Access Network (RAN) slicing strategies for 5G Industry~4.0 networks with ultra-reliable low-latency communication (uRLLC) requirements.
-We comparatively analyze four RAN slicing deployment options that differ in slice sharing and per-line or per-flow isolation.
-Unlike prior works that focus on management architectures or resource allocation under a fixed slicing structure, this work addresses the design of RAN slicing deployment options in the presence of multiple production lines and heterogeneous industrial flows.
-An SNC-based analytical framework and a heuristic slice planner are used to evaluate these options in terms of per-flow delay guarantees and radio resource utilization.
-Results show that under resource scarcity only per-flow slicing prevents delay violations by tightly matching resources to per-flow delay targets, while slice-sharing and hybrid deployments improve aggregation efficiency at the cost of weaker protection for the most delay-critical flows.
-Execution-time results confirm that the planner operates at Non-RT time scales, enabling its integration within O-RAN Non-RT RIC loops.
+We compare four RAN slicing deployment options that differ in slice sharing and in the degree of per-line or per-flow isolation.
+Unlike prior works that assume a fixed slicing structure, this work addresses how RAN slicing should be instantiated in the presence of multiple production lines and heterogeneous industrial flows.
+A Stochastic Network Calculus (SNC)-based analytical framework and a heuristic slice planner are used to evaluate per-flow delay guarantees and radio resource utilization.
+Within the considered RAN-level analytical model, the results show that, under resource scarcity, only per-flow slicing prevents delay violations, whereas slice-sharing and hybrid deployments improve aggregation efficiency at the cost of weaker protection for the most delay-critical flows.
+Execution-time results show that the proposed planner operates at non-real-time (Non-RT) time scales, supporting its implementation as an \textit{rApp} within Open RAN (O-RAN) Non-RT RAN Intelligent Controller (RIC) control loops.